-“Optimal potassium levels are vital for normal functioning of the heart (including maintaining normal heart rhythm), the muscles and the nerves,” adds Ms. Smith.
+“Optimal potassium levels are vital for normal functioning of the heart (including maintaining normal heart rhythm), the muscles and the nerves,” Smith says.

 But the balance between the minerals is a delicate one.
 And getting too much salt or potassium is dangerous.

 For example, when you eat too many salty foods, excess fluid starts to build up in your bloodstream.
 Your kidneys can’t filter all the fluid out, so the fluid stays in your blood vessels, straining their walls.

 Where can you use salt substitutes?

 You can use salt substitutes just like table salt at your meals and on snacks like popcorn.
 The one downside is that potassium chloride tastes bitter, or metallic, to some people.